1 dead in Portland after Trump supporters, protesters clash

 PORTLAND, Ore.
-(AP) — One person was shot and killed in Portland, Oregon, as a large caravan of President Donald Trump supporters and Black Lives Matter protesters clashed in the streets, police said.
+(AP) — One person was shot and killed in Portland, Oregon, as a large caravan of President Donald Trump supporters and Black Lives Matter protesters clashed in the streets of the city that has become a flashpoint in the national unrest since George Floyd was killed.

 It wasn’t clear if the shooting late Saturday was linked to fights that broke out as a caravan of about 600 vehicles was confronted by counterdemonstrators in the city’s downtown.

-Police said the caravan had left the area around 8:30 p.m., and officers heard gunshots around 15 minutes later, according to a statement.
+Police said the caravan had left the area around 8:30 p.m., and officers heard gunshots around 15 minutes later .
 Officers arrived at the shooting scene "within a minute," police said, but the man who was shot did not survive.

 Police said the man was shot in the chest.
 He was not immediately identified.
 It’s unclear who shot him.